 top of page

-The intimate microcinema space seats about 50 people and is equipped with 8mm, Super-8mm, and 16mm film projectors, a 4K UHD digital projector, a professional 135" screen and a stereo-surround sound system of 3 cabinets housing 15" speakers.
+The intimate microcinema space seats about 50 people and is equipped with 8mm, Super-8mm, and 16mm film projectors, a 1080p digital projector, a professional 135" screen and a stereo-surround sound system of 3 cabinets housing 15" speakers.
 All events at the space are open to the public, free popcorn is provided and admission is a sliding scale donation.
 Each screening is presented only once, with opening soundtracks and short films designed to make each event unique.
 Programs regularly feature filmmakers in-attendance to introduce their work and participate in open Q&A sessions with the audience.
 Occasionally expanded cinema performances occur involving live musical accompaniment, multiple projectors and performance art elements.
 The first and third Thursday of each month the Chess & Jazz club meets; a non-competitive gathering of chess playing, jazz listening and tea drinking open to all skill levels and ages.
 Twice a year an Open Screen event occurs where local filmmakers are invited to share their work through an open call.
+Print ephemera from NNC is collected in the archives of the Pacific Film Archive and the New Mexico Museum of Art.

 No Name Cinema is a labor of love operating in a DIY spirit with intentions to foster community, conversation, and provide support to underground culture.